Why Does Life Stage Nutrition Matter?

 This stage is about balance, consistency, and long-term health

-Once pets reach adulthood, nutrition shifts from growth to maintenance.
+Once pets reach adulthood, nutrition shifts from growth to maintenance - usually around the time they’ve reached full size, which is about 1 year for most pets (and later for large and giant breed dogs).
 The goal is to support daily energy needs while maintaining a healthy weight, muscle mass, and overall body function.
 Adult pets typically need fewer calories than they did during growth, but their intake still needs to match how active they are.
 When calories consistently exceed those needs, weight gain can happen gradually.
 Because these changes are subtle, shifts in body condition or energy level are often the first signs that something needs to be adjusted.
 This is where feeding becomes more individualized – what works for one pet may not work for another depending on lifestyle, metabolism, and activity level.
 In practice, it’s less about hitting an exact number and more about keeping your pet in a healthy body condition.
+A simple rule of thumb: you should be able to easily feel your pet’s last two ribs with light pressure, but not clearly see them.
+If they’re difficult to feel, it may be a sign your pet is overweight.
+If they’re too prominent, it may be a sign your pet is underweight.
+Feeding measured portions and choosing a diet formulated for adult maintenance helps keep nutrients properly balanced for this stage.
+Continuing a growth-stage diet or consistently overfeeding can increase the risk of obesity-related conditions like diabetes, joint strain, and cardiovascular stress over time.

 Senior Nutrition